How To Make Ermine Frosting: Your Complete Guide

 WHY:

-In the previous step we heated the paste to a high temperature but before adding butter, we have to cool the paste down to room temperature.
+In the previous step, we heated the paste to a high temperature, but before adding butter, we had to cool the paste down to room temperature.
 The best way to do this is by pouring the hot paste into a shallow plate or container, which you can let sit out at room temperature.
 You can also speed this up by placing the container in the fridge or freezer.
 (Just don’t let it freeze completely!
 You must want it cool to the touch.)

 HOW: